OrangePass/csc309review/aidsheetdraft.md

  *	it	remembers	nothing	between	invoca9ons
  *	Short	lived
  *	**EVERY**	resource	that	is	accessed	via	HTTP	is	a	single	request	with	no	threaded	connection	between	them.

+* Adding state to HTTP
+ * Client Mechanisms:
+  * Cookies
+  * Hidden Variables
+  * URL Rewriting
+  * Local Storage
+* Server Mechanisms:
+ * sessions

+* Cookies
+ * A	small	amount	of	informa9on	sent	by	a	server	to	a	browser,	and	then	sent	back	by	the	browser	on	future	page	requests.
+ * Motivation:
+  *	authen9ca9on
+  *	user	tracking
+  *	maintaining	user	preferences,	shopping	carts,	etc.
+ * Set by the server
+ * Sent with the HTTP Response header
+ * Returned by browser with HTTP Request
+ *